-When driving in hilly areas, towing a trailer, carrying a heavy load, etc., and frequent transmission shifting occurs, press the TOW/HAUL button.
+When driving in hilly areas, towing a trailer, carrying a 5 heavy load, etc., and frequent transmission shifting occurs, press the TOW/HAUL button.
 This will improve performance and reduce the potential for transmission overheating or failure due to excessive shifting.
-When operating in TOW/HAUL mode, the transmission will shift to 3rd gear.
+When operating in TOW/HAUL mode, the transmission will shift into third gear.